PavloPolovyi/PavloPolovyi/README.md

 # 👋 Hi there, I’m Pavlo Polovyi
 * :nerd_face: I am a beginner software engineer from Ukraine
 * :confounded: Trying to keep calm and survive war&black-out
-* :orange_book: Currently learning Java, Hibernate and Spring
+* :orange_book: Currently looking for a job in Software Development using Java
 * :raising_hand_man: Opened for collaboration
 * :trophy: 2023 Goal: find my first job in IT